 In the perimenopausal phase—the stage that occurs before true menopause—hormones fluctuate between high and low levels before they decline during menopause.

 Both high and low levels of oestrogen have been linked to increase fat storage.2

-Some women also have difficulties sleeping during the menopause, which is linked to weight gain through a decreased ability to manage hormones and appetite.4,5
+Some people also have difficulties sleeping during the menopause, which is linked to weight gain through a decreased ability to manage hormones and appetite.4

 How common is weight gain during menopause?